 - 1. Addition or deletion of any project (except as noted in the Administrative Modifications section below); - 2.
 Substantial changes to the scope of a project (e.g. changing the number of through traffic lanes, changing the type of project such as from rehabilitation to system expansion); - 3.
 Changes in the availability (adding or deleting funds by Congressional action) of earmarked (special appropriation) funds; - 4.
 Moving a project into or out of the first four Federal Fiscal Years of a TIP; - 5.
-Changes in a project's total programmed amount greater than 15% (or any amount greater than \$2,000,000); - 6.
+Changes in a project's total programmed amount resulting in an increase of more than 15% or more than \$2,000,000; - 6.
 Changes in a project's fund source(s) from non-federal to federal; and. - 7.
 Changes in the termini of a capacity project of any length OR any project in which the total length changes more than 1/4 mile.